astrolabsoftware/fink-client/README.md

     topic, alert = consumer.poll(2)
     print("topic: {}, alert:\n {}".format(topic, alert))
 ```
-Make sure you close the connection or you could use the context manager:
+Make sure you close the connection, or you can also use the context manager:
 ```python
 # Close the connection explicitly
 consumer = AlertConsumer(topics, config)